Dica-Developer/ttws/README.md

 You need to have the ttwatch utility pre-installed on your system.
 Later versions of ttws may have them included.

+## Installation

+1. Download the latest release from the [releae page](https://github.com/Dica-Developer/ttws/releases)
+2. Install it by double-click the deb file or type in a terminal `sudo dpkg -i <path to file>`
+3. Now you can start it by typing `ttws` in a terminal or your application finder

 ## Start the application from the source code

 1. Install [nodejs+npm](https://nodejs.org/) (I recommend to use [nvm](https://github.com/creationix/nvm) for that)